-- Sound Budget and Treasury Office (Expenditure, Revenue and Supply Chain Management) Capacity; - Sound Succession Planning / Internship Program - o Continuous Unqualified and Clean Audit achievement - A reliable ICT system for effective functioning and efficient service delivery - o Employee Assistance Programme - Cascading of PMS - o 24 hours operational Call Centre with toll free hotline - Functional Local Labour Forum - Progressive Employment Equity Plan - Critical senior management vacancies filled - Stable labour relations - Well-functioning Scientific Services - Asset Maintenance Plans developed - o Level 2 Accreditation for Human Settlements - Consistent Blue and Green Drop scoring - Licence Service provider of electricity services - Minimal electricity backlog in the municipal area of supply - Energy and Electricity Master Plan developed - NERSA Licenced Service provider of electricity services in the industrial and domestic customers - Successful implementation of integrated human settlements projects. - largest deep-water port in Africa handling bulk of South Africa's exports - Fair distribution of Libraries around the municipal are providing free WIFI - Public WiFi at select public spaces - Existence of University and TVET colleges as part of knowledge creation - Improved infrastructure to support LED - Richards Bay is an Economic HUB with a number of Industries operating in the municipal space - o Richards Bay Industrial Development Zone - Proximity of the municipal area to the N2 highway that traverses the Municipality in a north-east direction towards the Swaziland border and south-west towards Durban. - Good road accessibility provincial and local. - The municipality borders a coastline that spans approximately 45 kilometres - Linked to its coastal locality is the Richards Bay deepwater port that has been instrumental in the spatial development of the area in the past and will ultimately impact on the areas' future spatial development. - o High level of species diversity. - The coastal access have significant tourism assets for the municipality.
+Revenue and Supply Chain Management) Capacity;

+• Continuous Ungualified and Clean Audit achievement

+- efficient service delivery • Employee Assistance Programme • Cascading of PMS 24 hours operational Call Centre with toll free hotline • Functional Local Labour Forum 0 • Progressive Employment Equity Plan 0 • Critical senior management vacancies filled • Poor planning • Stable labour relations • Well-functioning Scientific Services • Poor fleet maintenance • Asset Maintenance Plans developed • Level 2 Accreditation for Human Settlements • Consistent Blue and Green Drop scoring o Water Losses • Licence Service provider of electricity services Electricity Losses • Minimal electricity backlog in the municipal area of license supply Energy and Electricity Master Plan developed council areas NERSA Licenced Service provider of electricity services in the industrial and domestic customers • Successful implementation of integrated human settlements projects. o largest deep-water port in Africa handling bulk of South Africa's exports o Fair distribution of Libraries around the municipal are providing free WIFI • Public WiFi at select public spaces Existence of University and TVET colleges as part of 0 knowledge creation Improved infrastructure to support LED Opportunities o Richards Bay is an Economic HUB with a number of Industries operating in the municipal space o Richards Bay Industrial Development Zone • Proximity of the municipal area to the N2 highway that Strategy. traverses the Municipality in a north-east direction towards the Swaziland border and south-west towards Durban. • Good road accessibility provincial and local. • The municipality borders a coastline that spans approximately 45 kilometres - o Linked to its coastal locality is the Richards Bay deepwater port that has been instrumental in the spatial development of the area in the past and will ultimately impact on the areas' future spatial development. - High level of species diversity. - The coastal access have significant tourism assets for the municipality.

-- Contractor and Supplier work ethics - SCM Deviations & Contract variations - Poor implementation of Employment Equity Plan pertaining to Women and People with Disabilities. - Municipality has no official grading for the Administrative component of the Municipality - Poor Implementation of succession planning - Service interruptions due to ageing infrastructure - o Electricity service interruptions due to loadshedding - o Illegal dumping of waste - Inadequate investment in waste management equipment including trucks - Poor planning - Poor fleet maintenance - o Lack of infrastructure asset protection - Lack of sustainable water supply - Water Losses - Electricity Losses - A number of informal traders operating without a license - Underutilization of agricultural land in the traditional council areas - Loss of good agricultural land in the traditional council areas to unplanned settlement - Failure to realize the potential for value adding through agro-processing. - Access to markets by SMME's - Underdeveloped tourism attraction sites and products - Limited human and financial resources - Delays in LED projects implementation - Shortage of skills and entrepreneurial models - Over reliance to the municipality to provide the LED Opportunities - LED opportunities centered in the urban areas - o Limited opportunities for LED in Rural Areas - Funding challenges to implement Alien Invasive Strategy. - Funding to implement Climate Action Plan. - The area is inundated with a system of wetlands and natural water features.
+- Contractor and Supplier work ethics - SCM Deviations & Contract variations - Poor implementation of Employment Equity Plan pertaining to Women and People with Disabilities. - Municipality has no official grading for the 0 Administrative component of the Municipality - Poor Implementation of succession planning - Service interruptions due to ageing infrastructure - Electricity service interruptions due to loadshedding - Illegal dumping of waste - Inadequate investment in waste management equipment including trucks - o Lack of infrastructure asset protection - Lack of sustainable water supply - A number of informal traders operating without a - Underutilization of agricultural land in the traditional - o Loss of good agricultural land in the traditional council areas to unplanned settlement - Failure to realize the potential for value adding through agro-processing. - Access to markets by SMME's - Underdeveloped tourism attraction sites and products - Limited human and financial resources - Delays in LED projects implementation - Shortage of skills and entrepreneurial models - Over reliance to the municipality to provide the LED - LED opportunities centered in the urban areas - o Limited opportunities for LED in Rural Areas - Funding challenges to implement Alien Invasive - Funding to implement Climate Action Plan. - The area is inundated with a system of wetlands and natural water features.
 These water systems offer opportunities but also limit development opportunities. - Gaps in availability of data on the local heritage. - A remarkable concentration of Red Data Species is one of the main reasons that the municipal surface area under indigenous cover is considered largely